GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 CROSS JOIN between tables: project.dataset.table1 and project.dataset.table2.
 Try to change for a INNER JOIN if possible.
 ```

-## Anti Pattern 3: Not aggregating subquery in the WHERE clause,
+## Anti Pattern 3: Not aggregating subquery in the WHERE clause
 Example:
 ```
 SELECT